Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

 ### Registering Object Storage Gateways (OSGs)

-The cloud administration can register multiple Object Storage Gateway (OSG) components with the Eucalyptus Cloud Controller (CLC).
+The cloud administrator can register multiple Object Storage Gateway (OSG) components with the Eucalyptus Cloud Controller (CLC).

 To do so, you may use the euca_conf utility or the euca-regiser-object-storage-gateway command.
 For instance,